 STORY STRUCTURE OF BLUEBEARD

 The woman of the story “his wife” finds the Bluebearded man next door creepy.
 Not only does he have a blue beard but his wives have kept disappearing without a trace.
-Her weakness, according to this story, is that after he goes out of his way to groom her by throwing lavish parties, she erroneously decides he’s not that bad after all.
+Her shortcoming, according to this story, is that after he goes out of his way to groom her by throwing lavish parties, she erroneously decides he’s not that bad after all.

 Why is Bluebeard’s beard blue?
 I posit it’s for the same reason the Wicked Witch of the West was green in the Wizard of Oz film.
 (This has since caught on.)
 Blue and green are unnatural human colours, signalling illness and bruises, if anything.
 These colours signify monsters rather than humans.
 No one can reason with monsters.
 One can only try to escape.